VIC.GOV.AU | Policy and Advisory Library

 School councils have the authority to develop dress codes for their students, including:

-• whether or not the school will have a school uniform, and if wearing it will be mandatory or optional
+• confirming whether or not the school will have a school uniform, and if wearing it will be mandatory or optional

-• exemption grounds
+• detailing exemption grounds

 Dress code consultation